jchowdhary/CertificateProvisionInK8Cluster/letsencryptCertWithIngress/README.md

 ![https://github.com/jchowdhary/k8IngressWithCerts/blob/master/letsencryptCertWithIngress/nslist.JPG](https://github.com/jchowdhary/k8IngressWithCerts/blob/master/letsencryptCertWithIngress/nslist.JPG)

 Once cert-manager has been deployed, you must configure Issuer or ClusterIssuer resources which represent certificate authorities.Issuer can work in multiple clusters and ClusterIssuer works in the specific cluster where it is deployed.
 This will be created in the cert-manager namespace.
+We will see in Step 8.

 ## Step 7: Execute NGROK for tunneling Ingress
 We have already seen that Kuberntes Ingress when described , it outputs external IP.
 In a real Cloud world,this IP should have been reserved and given a DNS name so that it is available to external world.
 For Minikube, we can use NGROK so that local IP can be tunnelled to external world and we can reference the IP in the Let's Encrypt Certificate Issuance.
 NGROK will make to believe the Let's Encrypt that this DNS really exists and hence we get the CA signed certificate.